FoxSamu/GimmeMyStickers/README.md

 # GimmeMyStickers
 GimmeMyStickers, or GMS for short, is a Telegram bot that allows you to extract files from stickers.
-It is currently in heavy develompent.
+It is currently in heavy develompent. **It does not work at all.**

 ## Usage
 To build and run the bot from source: